reactjs/react.dev/src/content/reference/react-dom/components/form.md

 </Sandpack>

-[//]: # 'Uncomment the next line, and delete this line after the `useOptimisitc` reference documentatino page is published'
+[//]: # 'Uncomment the next line, and delete this line after the `useOptimistic` reference documentatino page is published'
 [//]: # 'To learn more about the `useOptimistic` Hook see the [reference documentation](/reference/react/hooks/useOptimistic).'

 ### Handling form submission errors {/*handling-form-submission-errors*/}